1f604/go_utils/README.md

 The setLogFile function sets a file to write all the log.print lines into.

-If the file cannot be created or opened, it prints a message an exits your application.
+If the file cannot be created or opened, it prints a message and exits your application.

 Intended to be run second.